HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 We've come a long way since the early days of web fonts.
 We went from a handful of web-safe fonts to a typographic explosion of hundreds of thousands web fonts.
 The technology and ease of use is almost unrecognizable: from elaborate "bullet-proof" font loading strategies with several font formats to simply including a WOFF2 file.

-And it shows.
-Web font usage continues to grow.
-In the 2020 fonts chapter, 82% of all (desktop) sites used web fonts.
-In the two years since then, usage has increased to about 84%.
-The numbers are slightly lower for mobile, but represents a similar growth.

 {{ figure_markup(
   image="webfont-usage.png",
   caption="Webfont usage.",